kovidgoyal/kitty/docs/kittens/transfer.rst

 .. seealso:: See the :doc:`remote_file` kitten

 .. note::
-   This kitten (which practically means kitty) must be installed on the other machine as well.
+   This kitten must be installed on the other machine.
+The easiest way to do so is to ssh into it using the :doc:`ssh kitten </kittens/ssh>`.
+Or just download the kitten binary yourself from the `kitty releases page
+   <https://github.com/kovidgoyal/kitty/releases>`__ and put it somewhere in
+   PATH.
 If that is not possible you can use the :doc:`remote_file` kitten instead.
 Or write your own script to use the underlying :doc:`file transfer protocol </file-transfer-protocol>`.

-.. versionadded:: 0.24.0
+.. versionadded:: 0.30.0

 Basic usage